awendland/2020-thesis/README.md

     * `thesis-harvard-2020.pdf` - PDF of the thesis which I submitted on April 10th to the CS Department of SEAS.
     * `thesis-harvard-2020-overleaf.zip` - The latex source exported from Overleaf after final submission of my thesis to the department.
 This document was based on the wonderful [Dissertate](https://github.com/suchow/Dissertate) template by [Jordan Suchow](https://suchow.io/).
 * `exploration/` - mini-projects where I messed around with WebAssembly and different {Rust,Zig,C++}-to-WebAssembly compilers.
 See [exploration/README.md] for more information.
+* `samples/` - Runnable examples used in the thesis, primarily *Chapter 3: Maintaining the Integrity of Source Level Abstractions*.
+    * `sample-X.Y.wast` would refer to a sample in Chapter X Section Y.
+    * `sample-X.Y-abstypes.wast` indicates that the code requires a WebAssembly interpreter with support for the abstract types defined in this thesis.
+See [Reference implementation](#reference-implementation).

 ## Reference Implementation

 I added support for abstract types (similar to [OCaml's abstract types](https://ocaml.org/learn/tutorials/modules.html#Abstract-types)) to the [reference interpreter](https://github.com/WebAssembly/spec/tree/master/interpreter) for WebAssembly.
 My extended interpreter can be found at [awendland/webassembly-spec-abstypes](https://github.com/awendland/webassembly-spec-abstypes).
+Discussion about this feature can be found in *Chapter 2: Extending WebAssembly with Abstract Types* in the thesis.